 4. have successfully passed Pharmacology and Pathology courses by the start date of the eligibility period;

 5. JUMC medical students studying medicine in a language other than English need to provide a language certificate confirming their proficiency in English (full list of language certificates recognized by the JU MC is available here; Dz.U.218 z 2009r. poz.
 1695, Załącznik nr 2, poz.
-1-10, 11: 1a, 2a-f), and have a GPA of 3.5 or more.
+1-10, 11: 1a, 2a-f) and have a GPA of 3.7 or more.

 Questions regarding eligibility for the USMLE exams can be directed here.
 It is recommended to check one’s status PRIOR to registering with the ECFMG.

 Everyone who intends to sit for Step 1 is encouraged to sit for cNBME to gauge their level of preparedness for Step 1.

-Persons, whose academic performance is considered borderline (GPA between 3.0 and 3.3), are required to sit the exam and achieve the min. of 74 points (or 210 on the Step 1 scale) to be cleared for the Step 1.
+Persons, whose academic performance is considered borderline (GPA between 3.0 and 3.5), are required to sit the exam and achieve the min. of 74 points (or 210 on the Step 1 scale) to be cleared for the Step 1.

 For information on the Comprehensive Basic Science exam, visit here.

 JU MC SME holds several cNBME dates a year in Kraków for the students’ convenience.
 The exam is free of charge for the JU MC students.
 To participate, one must register online – see the forms below.

 |Upcoming dates of cNBME in Kraków|